azure-wings/azure-wings.github.io/content/notes/Basic structure of SQL queries.md

 ```

 - `A_i`: Attributes
-- `R_i`: Relations
+- `r_i`: Relations
-- `P`: Predicate
+- `p`: Predicate

 The result of an SQL query is a relation.

 ### `SELECT` Clause

-- The `SELECT` clause lists the attributes desired in the result of a query.\
+- The `SELECT` clause lists the attributes desired in the result of a query.

-It corresponds to the projection operation $\Pi$ of the [[notes/Relational algebra]].\
+    It corresponds to the projection operation $\Pi$ of the [[notes/Relational algebra | relational algebra]].
     Note that SQL names are case insensitive.

-- The `DISTINCT` keyword inserted after `SELECT` eliminates all duplicates.\
+- The `DISTINCT` keyword inserted after `SELECT` eliminates all duplicates.
-The `ALL` keyword, on the other hand, explicitly specifies that duplicates should not be removed, although it is the default of `SELECT` clause.
+- The `ALL` keyword, on the other hand, explicitly specifies that duplicates should not be removed, although it is the default of `SELECT` clause.

 - A `*` in the `SELECT` clause denotes all attributes.
-- An attribute can be a literal **without** `FROM` clause.\
+- An attribute can be a literal **without** `FROM` clause.

     The result is a table with one column and a single row with the literal value.

-- An attribute can be a literal **with** `FROM` clause.\
+- An attribute can be a literal **with** `FROM` clause.

     The result is a table with one column and rows (number equal to the number of rows on the table), each row with the literal value.

 - `SELECT` clause can contain arithmetic expressions (`+`, `-`, `*`, `/`) operating on constants or attributes of tuples.

 ### `FROM` Clause

 - The `FROM` clause lists the relations involved in the query.\
-It corresponds to the Cartesian product $\times$ of the [[notes/Relational algebra]].
+It corresponds to the Cartesian product $\times$ of the [[notes/Relational algebra | relational algebra]].

 ### `WHERE` Clause

-- The `WHERE` clause specifies conditions that the resulting relation must satisfy.\
+- The `WHERE` clause specifies conditions that the resulting relation must satisfy.

-It corresponds to the selection operation $\sigma$ of the [[notes/Relational algebra]].
+    It corresponds to the selection operation $\sigma$ of the [[notes/Relational algebra | relational algebra]].

 - SQL allows the use of the logical connectives `AND`, `OR`, and `NOT`.
 - The operands of the logical connectives can be expressions involving the comparison operators, `<`, `<=`, `>`, `>=`, `=`, and `<>`.\